DLSPH Open: Academic Plan Update & Strategic Planning Retreat

 Through this collaborative consultation process, we validated that our shared vision, mission and values statements remain relevant, and that the themes of impact and partnership are core to our identity and academic plan.

-Here are the four sections of the draft academic plan, including high level priorities under each:
+Here are the four sections of the plan, including high level priorities under each:

 - Supporting Excellence in Interdisciplinary Research